brpaz/brunopaz.dev/src/content/projects/freshrss-cleaner.md

 sortOrder: 2
 ---

-## Problem It Solves
+## Purpose

-FreshRSS is an excellent self-hosted RSS aggregator, but over time, accumulated articles can slow down performance and consume storage.
+[FreshRSS](https://freshrss.org/) is an excellent self-hosted RSS aggregator, but over time, accumulated articles can slow down performance and consume storage.
 Manual cleanup is time-consuming and error-prone.

+I built FreshRSS Cleaner to address these issues.
+It´s a CLI tool that allows to automatically archive articles based on user-defined rules.

 ## Features

 - **Rule-Based Cleanup**: Define custom rules for article retention based on age, feed, or other criteria
 - **Dry-Run Mode**: Preview what will be deleted before making changes
-- **Safe Operations**: Ensures data integrity during cleanup operations
 - **Flexible Configuration**: YAML-based configuration for easy customization
-- **Performance Focused**: Efficiently handles large article databases

 ## Use Cases